themarcusaurelius/Winlogbeat/README.md

-## Winlogbeat - A Lightweight Shipper For Windows Event Logs.
+## A Lightweight Shipper For Windows Event Logs.

 Keeps a pulse on what's happening across Windows-based infrastructure.
 Winlogbeat streams Windows event logs to your Vizion Elastic App.